JSachdev92/Advanced-Lane-Finding/Advanced-Lane-Finding_ProjectReport_JayantSachdev.md

 6. Determine the curvature of the lane and vehicle position with respect to center.
 7. Define the area between the lane boundaries in the original image.
 8. Display image with calculated lane boundaries and numerical estimation of lane curvature and vehicle position imposed over original  image.
+9. Create a pipeline to run on a video feed.

 [//]: # (Image References)